themebright/Restful/readme.txt

 = Accessing Events =

-You can access an archive of all your upcoming events by vising this `http://yoursite.com/events/`, replacing `yoursite.com` with your acutal domain.
+You can access an archive of all your upcoming events by visiting this `http://yoursite.com/events/`, replacing `yoursite.com` with your acutal domain.

 = Accessing Locations =

-You can access an archive of all your locations by vising this `http://yoursite.com/locations/`, replacing `yoursite.com` with your acutal domain.
+You can access an archive of all your locations by visiting this `http://yoursite.com/locations/`, replacing `yoursite.com` with your acutal domain.

 = Accessing People =

-You can access an archive of all your people by vising this `http://yoursite.com/people/`, replacing `yoursite.com` with your acutal domain.
+You can access an archive of all your people by visiting this `http://yoursite.com/people/`, replacing `yoursite.com` with your acutal domain.

 = Accessing Sermons =

-You can access an archive of all your sermons by vising this `http://yoursite.com/sermons/`, replacing `yoursite.com` with your acutal domain.
+You can access an archive of all your sermons by visiting this `http://yoursite.com/sermons/`, replacing `yoursite.com` with your acutal domain.

 = Highlighted Menu Item =